yethu-KL29/SHN-TKinter/README.md

 # SHN-TKinter

-#it is tkinter software for remove and edit the background if an Image
+#it is TKinter software for remove and edit the background of an Image